React Context API

 Basic Usage

-To use React Context API, we need to create a context object using the createContext
+To use React Context API, we need to create a context object using the createContext function.
+Then, we can use the Provider component to wrap our top-level component and pass the context object as a prop.

 import React, { createContext, useState } from 'react';